bcCOVID-19group/bcCOVID-19group-site/content/post/community-risk-meter/index.md

 (NOTE FOR ALL: App doesn't do the opposite but probably should - indicate when measures are currently more stringent than needed for the target.)

 {{< figure src="figure3.png" id="figure3" title="Figure 3: Early Warning System in the East Kootenay Health Service Delivery Area.
-Dashed curve shows the early warning system based using a ``proportional-integral'' control system.">}}
+Dashed curve shows the early warning system that accumulates evidence that case counts are above a target, here set at a risk level of three.">}}

 This early warning system indicates when there is accumulated evidence that stronger control measures are needed to reverse recent trends.
 As noted in van Huesden et al. (2021), decisions based on such accumulated evidence can greatly help pandemic control, even when there are delays (e.g., in case detection) and uncertainty in the efficacy of different measures (e.g., the actions taken at a given risk level).